smethersblake/Regex-Tutorial/README.md

-# Regex Tutorial Starter Code
+# Regex Tutorial

+## Purpose

+A tutorial for RegEx on verifying email addresses

+- Made with Makrkdown